ripudamank2/Low-Power-Design-Workshop/README.md

 Further more we will try to analyze some case studies related to power or energy in the electronics world.
 **Case 1 :** Why do some devices like the Samsung Note have explosions and others don't ?

  The Phones dont have cooling system like laptops, PC or electric vehicle, so heat must spread out.
 If that is not happening , the heat will generate faster and material of the battery will start to break down while triggering the chemical reaction.
 This will leads to a process called **Thermal Runway**.
+So engineers are working on the design of batteries so that thermal runway can be solved.

+ **Case 2:** Cost of fans to be mounted on CPUs in laptops and its characteristics Cooling is a major concern while designing a PC or laptop.
+When the workload increases, the hardware starts generating heat.
+So the performance of the system will reduce with an increase in power consumption.
+So its very important how you designed and placed the fans so that Airflow should be properly maintained.
+  Thats why fan cost are also increasing slowly in the market .

+ **Case 3:** The IPhone 6 battery degradation lawsuit